Daniel Nexon: Academic career

 Nexon is primarily known for two areas of his research.
 First, Nexon is one of the most preeminent experts on the relationship between religion and international politics.
-His first book, The Struggle for Power in Early Modern Europe: Religious Conflict, Dynastic Empires, and International Change explores the way the Protestant Reformation "gave rise to crosscutting religious networks that underpinned the ability of early modern European rulers to divide and contain local resistance to their authority.
-In doing so, the Reformations produced a series of crises in the European order and crippled the Habsburg bid for hegemony."
-Peter J. Katzenstein said that "[f]ew recent books in international relations and history rival what Daniel Nexon has accomplished in this impressive piece of scholarship.
-The book's fresh conceptualizations opens new vistas on the past experiences, present conditions, and future trajectories of international relations."
+His first book, The Struggle for Power in Early Modern Europe: Religious Conflict, Dynastic Empires, and International Change explores the way the Protestant Reformation affected religious networks and polities in Europe.

 Second, Nexon also engages in research designed to link together the study of international politics with important elements of western culture such as Harry Potter.
 Nexon has been quoted in newspapers, magazines, and television for his collaborative studies on the intersection between the Harry Potter series and international affairs.
 In the 2007 Time story on woman of the year J.K.
 Rowling, Nexon stated that "for people articulating concerns about globalization in their cultural setting.
 It's incredibly significant that Potter even enters these debates."
 Nexon co-edited a volume titled Harry Potter and International Relations, published in 2006, that applies international relations theorizing to the world of Harry Potter and the politics of Harry Potter in general.

+In 2020, he co-wrote Exit From Hegemony: The Unraveling of the American Global Order with Alexander Cooley.

 Nexon also founded and helps maintain The Duck of Minerva, an academic international-relations weblog.